testomuli/Oskari-web-nextjs/_content/blog/2017-03-01-Repository_changes.md

 ---
 layout: post
-title:  "Repository relocation in March 2017" excerpt : "Git-repositories will be moved from nls-oskari to new organization oskariorg in March!"
+title: 'Repository relocation in March 2017'
+excerpt: 'Git-repositories will be moved from nls-oskari to new organization oskariorg in March!'
 date: 2017-03-01 13:00:00 +0200
 categories: [documentation]
-tags: blog
+tags: ['blog']
 ---

 # Repository relocation in March 2017